yochaigal/cairn/localizations.md

 6. Follow this [guide](https://docs.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) to enable github pages on the new repo.

+7. If you'd like to make changes to a local version of the website, follow this excellent guide by [David Schirduan](https://www.technicalgrimoire.com/david/2018/10/howto-markdown-blog).

 ## Building the PDF in Affinity Publisher
 1. Download the trial of Affinity Publisher, and substitute the translation per word block.
 I also recreated a couple of tables to make it easier to input.
 You will need to also sort spells and inventory items by name.